slava-kohut/R-Coursera-Getting-and-Cleaning-Data-Project-1/CodeBook.md

 **Step 2**
 ---
 A list of features is read from a file into `features`.
 The measurements on the mean and standard deviation are extracted from `data_set` using the `grep` function supplied with a regular expression.
+After such measurements are extracted, `data_set` is merged with `subjects` and `activities`.

 **Step 3**
 ---